Richardson tableaux and Schubert positivity

-which decomposes the homology class of the Richardson variety into the homological basis of Schubert varieties, with coefficients $c^w_{uv}$ the structure constants for Schubert polynomial multiplication $\schub{u}\schub{v}=\sum_w c^w_{uv}\schub{w}$.
-Showing the nonnegativity of $c^w_{uv}$ via combinatorial means for arbitrary triples $(u,v,w)$ is an outstanding open problem in algebraic combinatorics \cite[Problem 11]{St00}.
+which decomposes the homology class of the Richardson variety into the homological basis of Schubert varieties, with coefficients $c^w_{u,v}$ the structure constants for Schubert polynomial multiplication $\schub{u}\schub{v}=\sum_w c^w_{u,v}\schub{w}$.
+Showing the nonnegativity of $c^w_{u,v}$ via combinatorial means for arbitrary triples $(u,v,w)$ is an outstanding open problem in algebraic combinatorics \cite[Problem 11]{St00}.
 The answer, outside of the celebrated Littlewood--Richardson rule for Grassmannian permutations \cite{KT99,Li40,Sch77}, is known in special cases.
-See for instance \cite{gaozhu, Hu23,huang2022bumpless, KZJ3, PW24} for manifestly nonnegative rules, \cite{PC25signed} for a signed rule, and \cite{PC25} for a complexity-theoretic perspective. \end{enumerate} Motivated by Lusztig's study \cite{Lus21} of the totally nonnegative Springer fiber, Karp and Precup classified the SYTs which they called \emph{Richardson tableaux} that index irreducible components of Springer fibers which are equal to Richardson varieties \cite[Theorem 1.5]{KaPr25}.
+See for instance \cite{gaozhu,Hu23,huang2022bumpless, KZJ3, PW24} for manifestly nonnegative rules, \cite{PC25signed} for a signed rule, and \cite{PC25} for a complexity-theoretic perspective. \end{enumerate} Motivated by Lusztig's study \cite{Lus21} of the totally nonnegative Springer fiber, Karp and Precup classified the SYTs which they called \emph{Richardson tableaux} that index irreducible components of Springer fibers which are equal to Richardson varieties \cite[Theorem 1.5]{KaPr25}.

-It is unknown what the coefficients of the expansion of arbitrary Springer fibers and their irreducible components into Schubert cycles are in full generality.
+It is unknown what the coefficients of the expansion of arbitrary Springer fibers and their irreducible components into Schubert cycles are in full generality, and this question was raised by Springer \cite[Problem 4]{opag83}.
 For tableaux of hook shape the decomposition was determined by G\"uemes \cite{Gu89}, and all such tableaux are Richardson tableaux \cite[\S 10]{KaPr25}.
-In \cite[Problem 10.4]{KaPr25} Karp and Precup ask in the special case of a Richardson tableau $T$ whether there was a combinatorial way to compute the Schubert cycle expansion of the corresponding Springer fiber component/Richardson variety $X_{v_T}^{w_T}$.
-We answer this question: \begin{thm} Given a Richardson tableau $T$, there is a combinatorial rule for computing $c^{w_T}_{u,v_T}$. \end{thm}
+In \cite[Problem 10.4]{KaPr25} Karp and Precup ask Springer's question in the special case of a Richardson tableau $T$ -- whether there is a combinatorial way to compute the Schubert cycle expansion of the corresponding Springer fiber component/Richardson variety $X_{v_T}^{w_T}$.
+We answer this question: \begin{thm} Given a Richardson tableau $T$, there is a combinatorial rule for computing $c^{w_T}_{u,v_T}$. \end{thm} We note further that the components of Springer fibers studied by Graham--Zierau \cite{GZ11} are a strict subset of those corresponding to Richardson tableaux (see \cite[Section 11.3]{KaPr25}).
+So the aforementioned theorem gives a combinatorial alternative to localization formulae derived in \cite{GZ11}.

 Our strategy is to describe a family of pairs of permutations $(v,w)$ we call \emph{well-aligned}, for which we can combinatorially compute the Schubert structure coefficients $c^w_{u,v}$, and show that $(v_T,w_T)$ are well-aligned when $T$ is a Richardson tableau.
 For pairs of well-aligned permutations we give two distinct combinatorial ways of computing these coefficients. \begin{enumerate} \item One way is to show that well-aligned pairs give Bruhat intervals $[v,w]$ that are translation-equivalent to $[v',w']$ with $v'$ a $132$-avoiding permutation, which guarantees that $c^w_{u,v}=c^{w'}_{u,v'}$, and then using the fact that $\schub{v'}$ is a dominant monomial we can compute the Schubert structure coefficients by iterating the ``simplest'' case of Sottile's Pieri rule \cite{Sot96}. \item Our second way is to show that the $c^w_{u,v}$ can be obtained by successively applying Schubert positive maps to $\schub{u}$, one of which is the divided difference operation $\partial_if=\frac{f-s_i\cdot f}{x_i-x_{i+1}}$ and the other is the Bergeron--Sottile map \cite{BS98,nst_c}